 MOD J/103A6A1/2

-5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) is limited to feeder links for the broadcasting-satellite service.
-This use is reserved for countries outside Europe.
+5.510 The use of the band 14.5-14.8 GHz by the fixed-satellite service (Earth-to-space) is limited to feeder links for the broadcasting-satellite service is subject to the provisions of Appendix 30A for Regions 1 and 3 and is limited for countries outside Europe.
+(WRC-15)

 Reasons: In Regions 1 and 3 the frequency band 14.5-14.8 GHz is used by stations in the Plan or the List of frequency assignments for feeder links in the broadcasting satellite service.
 Such usage under RR Appendix 30A is reserved for countries outside Europe.